rjferguson21/big-bang/docs/developer/package-integration/package-integration-service-mesh.md

 Some notes on the defaults:

 - Always add a comment to modifications made to the upstream chart to assist with upgrading in the future
-- `istio-system/main` is the default gateway created by the Istio Helm chart
+- `istio-system/main` is the default gateway created by the Istio Helm chart.
+Big Bang will override this with `istio-system/public`, which it uses as the default gateway.
 - The default FQDN is `podinfo.bigbang.dev`, which can be overridden if desired

 #### Big Bang Defaults